SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-18-lessons-vs-another-booster.md

 > anxiety and COVID-mitigation efforts in Blue America are not only ineffectual but doing
 > more harm than good.

-It's that trade-off where we just indulge in a _little bit_ of human sacrifice for the sake of the moneyed interests that really hacks me off.
+It's that trade-off, where we just indulge in a _little bit_ of human sacrifice for the sake of the moneyed interests, that really hacks me off.
 A daily death rate of more than 2,000/day is not "time for return to normal".
 That is _not_ an acceptable new normal, nor should it be to anyone with any more conscience than a predator.
 It _is,_ however, a 9/11 event _every day._ This is not victory over COVID-19, is simple and pointless surrender to